Physics-50/General/docs/interpreting-plots.md

 + we overestimated the error bars;
 + the main uncertainty in our experiment is affecting all data points in a correlated way, not scattering individual data points randomly above and below the overall trend.
 This is called *correlated* error, most likely arising from some systematic effect that influences all data points in the same direction, but was reset between trials and so contributed to the measured SEM.

 The last two options seem the most likely for the above plot.
-So **if our data looked like this, we should double-check the calculation of uncertainties and give some thought to possible sources of correlated systematic error in the experiment.**
+So **if our data looks like this, we should double-check the calculation of uncertainties and give some thought to possible sources of correlated systematic error in the experiment.**

 Finally, let's take a look at an example where the data points are typically much further than 1 error bar away from the fitted line: